 The Center for American Decoys

 NOTE: The Center for American Decoys is closed for renovation.
-Reopening date: April 4.
+Reopening date to be announced.

 The Center for American Decoys is dedicated to preserving the traditions of American waterfowl history through the art of the decoy.
 Located in the Illinois River Valley, among some of the greatest waterfowl hunting habitats in history, the Center for American Decoys aims to showcase many of the most notable decoy carvers from across the country, with a particular emphasis on carvers from the Illinois River Valley.